Arrests made in fallen officer’s grave case

 By Beth Alston

-AMERICUS —Janice Smarr was understandably very upset when she realized someone had walked all over her son’s gravesite recently.
+AMERICUS — Janice Smarr was understandably very upset when she realized someone had walked all over her son’s gravesite recently.
 Her son is Americus Police Officer Nick Smarr, who, along with Georgia Southwestern State University Officer Jody Smith, were murdered in December 2016, when responding to a domestic disturbance.

-Arrested was Kaheem D. Chambers, 17, of 509 W. Church St., Americus, and three juveniles from Americus.
-Chambers is charged with criminal trespass and is jailed at Sumter County Jail.
+Arrested were Kaheem D. Chambers, 17, of 509 W. Church St., Americus, and three juveniles from Americus.
+Chambers is charged with criminal trespass and was jailed at Sumter County Jail.
 All three juveniles were charged with curfew violation and criminal trespass.
 Two of the juveniles, both females, were charged additionally with obstruction of a law enforcement officer and were transported to a youth facility to Macon.
 The third juvenile was released to a parent.